ytmytm/geos-atari/README-Atari.md

 There is only one disk device: RAM drive.

-The *SetDevice* function is unimplemented and it can't swap disk drivers, altough there would be enough space for it in expanded RAM.
+The *SetDevice* function is unimplemented but there would be enough space for a second disk driver in expanded RAM.
-Besides, part of GEOS Kernal code resides in disk driver space ($9000-$9D80) and would have to become banked code first.

 The supposed disk driver for SIO devices may use hardware directly or via ROM code.
 There are functions *InitForIO* and *DoneForIO* that in GEOS64/128 prepare the system for using ROM routines for I/O. GEOS doesn't touch memory in $0200-$03ff.
 Some of zero-page registers are used by the system, but they can be easily preserved.